Counterparty Risk Intermediation

 In general, qualitative credit risk analysis looks at three key things about a company:

-Quantitative credit risk analysis involves primarily an insight into past, current, and forecasted financial statements of the prospective obligor.
+Quantitative credit risk analysis primarily involves consideration of past, current, and forecasted financial statements of the prospective obligor.
 These include the balance sheet, income statement, and cash flow statement.
 Qualitative analysis is used to gauge the obligor’s ability to pay.

 While scrutinizing financial statements, the obligee assesses the obligor’s liquidity, revenue streams, receivables, existing assets, liabilities, and all outstanding obligations to various stakeholders such as suppliers.